I don't own these characters. Sunrise does.

 Natsuki laughed.
 "You're the last person to tell me about encouraging bad behavior.
 At least I'm honest about mine.
 If I went and told Miss Maria half the stuff you did as a student, she's wash my mouth out with bleach for defaming your good name," she pointed out with a chuckle.

-Shizuru giggled a bit herself; she could not deny that.
-Natsuki had always been upfront about her rebellious nature; Shizuru was never like that.
+Shizuru giggled a bit herself because she could not deny that.
+Natsuki had always been upfront about her rebellious nature while Shizuru was never like that.
 She had always put on a show for people, letting them see only the "perfect" side of her.
-She had learned to hide even more from her onee-sama Ahn, but she doubted that Natsuki cared about that since she was generally open with Natsuki, even before they were in a relationship.
+She had learned to hide even more from her onee-sama, Anh, but she doubted Natsuki cared about that since she was generally open with Natsuki, even before they were in a relationship.
 See, being honest and open with Natsuki to a degree earned her that lovely blush or those wonderful overreactions that entertained her so much.

 "Natsuki, where are we going?"
 Shizuru asked, disliking being kept in the dark.
 She was horrible with surprises and often just bugged Natsuki until she got on the younger woman's nerves enough for Natsuki to cave and tell.

 "It's a surprise.
 Just come on," Natsuki replied, tugging her girlfriend even more to get her to walk faster.

 Shizuru had to break into a jog to keep up with Natsuki.
 She wondered what the younger woman had planned for her to be in such a rush.
 Her heart started racing, considering Natsuki had actually planned something romantic for them to do.
 If that was the case, she might have to start being more of a pest to get Natsuki to tell her before she died of anticipation.